w3f/polkadot-wiki/docs/general/staking-dashboard.md

   a Pool", and "Not Staking".
 The amount that is not staking is further divided into "Free" (a balance that can be transferred) and "Reserve" (a balance that is needed the keep the account on-chain, see [existential deposit](../learn/learn-accounts.md#existential-deposit-and-reaping)).
-  In this case 0.301 KSM are bonded for nominating, 0.3 KSM are bonded in a pool, and 0.145 KSM are not used for staking.
+  In this case, 0.301 KSM are bonded for nominating, 0.3 KSM are bonded in a pool, and 0.145 KSM are not used for staking.
 Of the non-staking balance, 0.144 KSM are free while
   {{ polkadot: <RPC network="kusama" path="consts.balances.existentialDeposit" defaultValue={333000000} filter="humanReadable"/> :polkadot }}
   are reserved for the existential deposit.